Skip to main content

 <script src="https://cdn.jsdelivr.net/npm/@dytesdk/video-background-transformer@2.0.3/dist/index.iife.js"></script>

-Whenever a new release of the package is available, you can simply update the version number in the source URL to upgrade to the latest version.
+Whenever a new minor release of the package is available, you can simply update the version number in the source URL to upgrade to the latest version.

 Initialize